Travel Guide: Maui, Hawaii

 The morning before our 14-15 hour flight, we drove our way up 10,000 feet to the Haleakala Crater where we witnessed the most magnificent sunrise.
 Everyone was present in the moment together, appreciating God's beauty rising between the clouds.
 We were literally hanging out with the clouds!
 It was surreal and definitely the cherry on top of the entire trip.

 This trip opened my eyes to a new way of living...
-Hawaiians are hard workers yet they know how to live and appreciate the beauty of life.
-It's hard not to with all the greenery surrounding you daily.
-They care about the environment, the earth, and about their fellow people.
-Although I was on vacation, Aloha seemed so genuine coming from the locals, as if they actually say it and live it everyday.
+Although I was on vacation, Aloha seemed so genuine coming from the locals, as if they actually say it and live it daily.
 I hope to return to Maui one day, perhaps even reside there for sometime.
 Check out this video compilation of our time there: